bengraham3/ohwaley/README.md

 # ohwaley
-What the Package Does (Produces a whale shapped message, Whale)
+What the Package Does (Produces a whale shaped message, Whale)